-If you have a bunch of commands that you use frequently, you may want to keep them more accessible within PowerPoint 2016 by customizing your Quick Access Toolbar.
+If you have a bunch of commands that you use frequently, you may want to keep them more accessible within PowerPoint 2019 for Windows by customizing your Quick Access Toolbar.
 You populate the QAT with commands you use often.
 Over a period, these customizations may become a valuable asset you want to save or share.
 Let us explore these scenarios:

 - What do you do if you need to change your computer, and rather than customize again from scratch, you wonder if there's a way to move your existing customizations?

 - Or if you want to replicate your QAT customizations on another existing computer?
 Maybe you want the same customizations on both your desktop and laptop.